tangerinemarigold/TheLawyerAttorneyISpokeWithCouldNotFigureOutWhatHeHasOnMe_ButTheySaidItsLikelyForgedBCThatHappens/README.md

 there's so much evidence...SO MUCH...this is a very easy suit. when are you going to call me

 im so furious >:|

+i think this is a very simple case of stalking and then defamation, then actually spying. what a lunatic.